attrill20/FPLFixtureCalendar/README.md

 - Add an AI chat to recommend players to pick
 - Add a database of historical data
 - Transition all data to be stored in a DB (mongoDB)

+#### Home Page

-- Add Twitter / X to a feed on the side of the homepage
+- Insert a Twitter / X feed on the right hand size of this page to show live post updates
+- Show some top 10s below the welcome message on this page

 #### Calendar Page